 Table of Contents

-The com.easyar.sense.ext.hmdtemplate package provides examples and templates for HMD extension development.
-It is an implementation of the SDK and includes samples for application developers.
+The com.easyar.sense.ext.hmdtemplate package provides samples and templates for headset extension development.
+It is an SDK implementation and includes examples for application developers.

 Template content

-The package structure of this package follows the Unity recommended file layout:
+This package's structure follows the Unity recommended file layout:

 .